Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Dynamic Functional Brain Connectivity Analysis:} Functional connectivity analysis is an increasingly important brain function analysis modality, which regards connections as statistical codependency between the signals of different brain regions.
-TV-GSP has emerged as a valuable framework for analyzing functional brain connectivity, particularly in studies using time-series data from fMRI or EEG.
-Yu et al. \cite{yu2015assessing} applied TV-GSP to assess dynamic brain connectivity in patients with schizophrenia by analyzing time-varying functional networks derived from fMRI data.
-This study highlighted how TV-GSP can identify connectivity alterations associated with mental disorders.
-Calhoun and Adali \cite{calhoun2016time} further expanded by using TV-GSP techniques to track connectivity states across different brain regions, demonstrating applications in both healthy and clinical populations.
-Recently, Zhao et al. \cite{zhao2024sequential} by integrate particle filtering algorithm into graph neural network, achieves superior performance in brain disorder classification.
+Functional connectivity analysis is an increasingly important method for studying brain function, examining the statistical codependencies between signals from different brain regions~\cite{hou2025brainnetmlp}.
+TVG has become a valuable representation for analyzing functional brain connectivity, particularly in studies using time-series data from fMRI or EEG.
+Yu et al. \cite{yu2015assessing} used TVGs to assess dynamic brain connectivity in patients with schizophrenia by analyzing time-varying functional networks derived from fMRI data, highlighting how TVG-based approaches identify connectivity alterations associated with mental disorders.
+Calhoun and Adali further expanded by using TVG-based techniques to track connectivity states across different brain regions, demonstrating applications in both healthy and clinical populations \cite{calhoun2016time}.
+Zhao et al. achieved superior performance in brain disorder classification by integrating a particle filtering algorithm with GNNs \cite{zhao2024sequential}.
+Hou et al. integrated the generation, clustering and classification into one framework by learning the spectral dynamics and optimal clustering \cite{hou2025losc}